thalescomp/Project-Descriptions-for-Review/Front End/Website Optimization.md

 ## How Grading Works
 We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Website Performance Optimization - Best Practices](https://docs.google.com/document/d/1wcXOrjbmFameFtAKlwmxrfvS990M6WltWhos3sRpy4M/pub)

 It is VERY IMPORTANT that you read this document before you begin evaluating projects.
-In order to meet specifications every review must work within the guidelines given in the document for each evaluation.
+In order to meet specifications every review must follow the guidelines given in the document.

 #Project Overview